glitchgirl/fullstack-demo/README.md

 # fullstack-demo

-a demo about what a fullstack looks like
+a demo about what a fullstack looks like from closebraces